Financial-Times/upp-provisioners/upp-concept-publishing-provisioner/README.md

 `docker build -t coco/upp-concept-publishing-provisioner:local .`

 ## Provisioning a cluster
-- Grab, customize and export the environment variables from the **AWS Concept Publishing SQS/SNS provisioning** LastPass note.
+- Grab, customize and export the environment variables from the **AWS Concept Publishing Provisioning** LastPass note.
 - The stack name will be `upp-concept-publishing-${ENVIRONMENT_TAG}` - eg, `upp-concept-publishing-pre-prod`
 - The environment tag length must be less than or equal to 28
+- Generate credentials for the IAM user `upp-concept-publishing-provisioner` in `content-test` aws account for a dev stack or in `content-prod` aws account for a staging/ prod stack.
-- The cloudformation script requires two parameters:
+- The cloudformation script requires five parameters:
   * Environment Tag - Which environment this belongs to. e.g pre-prod
   * IsMultiRegion - Whether the stack needs to be read in multiple regions (will spin up 2 SQS queues rather than 1)
   * AwsSecondaryRegion - The region in which to deploy the second SQS queue
+  * AWS Access Key - Access key of the IAM user
+  * AWS Secret Key - Secret Access key of the IAM user
 - Run the following Docker commands:
 ```
 docker pull coco/upp-concept-publishing-provisioner:latest